vbgr/cdsink/doc/VISION.md

 We aim to deliver a high-performance tool that empowers data teams without the need for heavyweight infrastructure:

-* [Goal 1] Simplified Stream Ingestion: To provide a free, lightweight, and easy-to-maintain solution for streaming transactional data—such as database Change Data Capture (CDC) streams—directly into open table formats like Delta Lake, Apache Iceberg, or Apache Hudi with or without upserts.
+* [Core 1] Simplified Stream Ingestion: To provide a free, lightweight, and easy-to-maintain solution for streaming transactional data—such as database Change Data Capture (CDC) streams—directly into open table formats like Delta Lake, Apache Iceberg, or Apache Hudi with or without upserts.

-* [Goal 2] Optimal Resource Efficiency: To achieve the lowest possible hardware and resource requirements through the utilization of high-performance technologies (like Rust) to drastically reduce cloud compute costs.
+* [Core 2] Optimal Resource Efficiency: To achieve the lowest possible hardware and resource requirements through the utilization of high-performance technologies (like Rust) to drastically reduce cloud compute costs.

+  [Cap 3] Optional Data Catalog Integration: To support enterprise-grade data governance and ecosystem compatibility (e.g., query engines like Athena or Presto), cdsink will optionally provision and update table metadata in a standard Data Catalog (like Hive Metastore or AWS Glue).
+This feature is crucial for creating a seamless link between OLTP application schema management tools and the analytical environment, ensuring the data warehouse always reflects the latest, valid source schema.

+The project is not designed to replace Spark/Flink for large-scale distributed transformations.
+Its goal is to eliminate the need for these frameworks specifically for CDC ingestion, schema evolution, and light SQL-based standardization.

 ### Essential Modern Capabilities

 In conjunction with our primary goals, the following features are considered absolutely necessary for a modern, best-in-class data processing tool:

-* [Goal 3] Architectural Modularity: To feature a design that is open for seamless adoption of new data formats, sources, and targets via a flexible plugin architecture.
+* [Cap 1] Architectural Modularity: To feature a design that is open for seamless adoption of new data formats, sources, and targets via a flexible plugin architecture.

-* [Goal 4] In-Process Transformation: To provide an optional way to perform reliable, SQL-based data transformations and quality checks on the fly during the ingestion process.
+* [Cap 2] In-Process Transformation: To provide an optional way to perform reliable, SQL-based data transformations and quality checks on the fly during the ingestion process.

-* [Goal 5] Automatic Schema inferring and evolution: in many systems like DataBricks, Arroy, RisingWave etc, schema evolution is a paid feature.
-But in in real applications it's absolutely a must.
-Modern applications even of small size contain usually 100-150-200 tables and during rapid development the schema is constantly evolving.
-Because of that it's impractical to require schema to be defined upfront and managed manually.
+* [Cap 3] Optional intgeration with a Data Catalog.
+While it's not a must for all uses cases it's crucial for many of them.
+Automatic provisioning and changin tables in a Data Catalog allows in the future to integrate schema management tools from OLTP applications with OLAP databases, allowing raw application data in the data wareshouse to have always latest valid schema.

-* [Goal 6] Dead Letter Queue.
+* [Cap 4] Dead Letter Queue.
 Failed records should not block pipeline, but rather be recorded separately in a defined by user format (CSV/JSON,AVRO etc).
   This is just a standard industry practice.

-* [Goal 7] Integration with modern observability tools.
+* [Cap 5] Integration with modern observability tools.
 Not a feature but a standard requirement.

 ## Description